RSAmaro/PythonTranslator/README.md

 ## Usage
 Create a source_language file (e.g.: EN.json);

-A config.json default configuration file has been provided on repository;
+A default configuration file has been provided;

 Edit config.json target_languages to add more languages;